elalienx/lendo-shopping-cart/README.md

 1. Run using `npm run dev`.
 1. Open your browser and navigate to `http://localhost:5173`.

+## View React Components

+If you'd like to view the React components individually, you can use the component gallery built with [React Cosmos](https://reactcosmos.org):

+1. Start the component gallery with `npm run cosmos`
+1. Open your browser and go to `localhost:5001` (or the port specified in the terminal).

 ## Requirements

 Create the following views/pages using the mock JSON: